-Unlike steel or iron alloys, wood is the only renewable construction material for building furniture and related goods; wood also requires less energy to produce and doubles the amount of ecocycle efficiency.
-From the lumber sourcing to factory recycling measures, we ensure environmental care remains a crucial part of our business process.
+Unlike steel or iron alloys, wood is the only renewable construction material.
+Wood also requires less energy to produce and doubles the amount of ecocycle efficiency.
+From the lumber sourcing to factory recycling measures, environmental care remains a crucial part of our business process.

-Our total focus at Eustis Chair is to build hardwood chairs that offer truly superior durability.
+Our focus is building hardwood chairs that offer truly superior durability.
 With a typical service life of 20+ years, our chairs are still in dining halls and libraries long after our competitor’s chairs are in the landfill.
 That is true sustainability!

 In our FSC-certified factory we strive for the minimum of waste, and we recycle everywhere we can.